-The proposed project itself does not involve the use or handling of contaminating substances; however, construction activities (excavation or dewatering) have the potential of encountering hazardous or special waste (contaminated soil and/or groundwater).
+The proposed project itself does not involve the use or handling of contaminating substances; however, construction activities (i.e., excavation or dewatering) have the potential of encountering hazardous or special waste (i.e., contaminated soil and/or groundwater).
 Potentially hazardous situations can be mitigated efficiently provided that stakeholders have prior knowledge and are prepared for the situation.
 Unexpected conditions can create delays, expense, and liability, especially if contamination or other conditions are exacerbated by construction, and can jeopardize the health and safety of workers and the public.
 Planned excavation may encounter contamination and require disposal permits, special material handling techniques, remediation, monitoring, or avoidance.

 The ISGS PESA reports identified numerous REC sites, any of which have the potential for soil or groundwater contamination, and could potentially pose a risk to construction activities.
-These REC sites may require further evaluation including testing (preliminary site investigation (PSI)).
+These REC sites may require further evaluation, including testing (preliminary site investigation [PSI]).
 The determination whether further assessment is necessary will be evaluated as the proposed project progresses and detailed design becomes available.
-The decision generally depends on the nature of the REC, its proximity to the planned construction activities, and its potential impact to the proposed project.
+The decision depends on the nature of the REC, its proximity to the planned construction activities, and its potential impact to the proposed project.
 Mitigation is discussed in Section 3.11.3.

-Based on information from both PESAs, and considering overlapping duplicates between the two reports, a total of 495 unique sites were determined to be RECs, posing a potential concern to the proposed project.
+Based on information from both PESAs, and considering overlapping duplicates between the two reports, 495 unique sites (242 REC sites listed within at least one environmental regulatory data base plus 253 additional REC sites identified in the PESA reports) were determined to be RECs posing a potential concern to the proposed project.
 These REC sites are listed in Table 1 of the Executive Summary section of the PESA reports.

 Accidental spills of hazardous materials and wastes during construction or operation of the transportation system require special response measures.
-Occurrences would be handled in accordance with local government response procedures.
+Occurrences will be handled in accordance with local government response procedures.